norbjd/docker-openldap/README.md

 # OpenLDAP on Docker

-Based on [osixia:openldap](https://github.com/osixia/docker-openldap), thanks for his work.
+Based on [osixia:openldap](https://github.com/osixia/docker-openldap), thanks for its work.

+Initialize an OpenLDAP Docker container with test data.

 ## LDAP STARTUP